Honored Arizona Wildcats men's basketball players

 The Arizona Wildcats men's basketball team was founded in 1904 to represent the University of Arizona in intercollegiate competition and has participated in the sport all but one season since its inception.
 Over the course of the team's history, the Wildcats' performance has ranged from losing records to resulting in a national championship.

 During periods of both ascendancy and mediocrity, individual Arizona players of exceptional ability have received various accolades.
-In total, Wildcats have been named to an All-America team 31 times, and All-Pac-12 Conference team 110 times.
+In total, Wildcats have been named to an All-America team 32 times, and All-Pac-12 Conference/Big 12 Conference team 111 times.
 Of the All-America selections, thirty-seven players received first-team honors a total of fifty-eight times.
 Sixteen players were named consensus first-team All-Americans a total of twenty-five times.

 Wildcats have won several nationally recognized individual awards, including the Bob Cousy Award, the Senior CLASS Award, Academic All-America of the Year, and several of the National Player of the Year awards.
 The College Basketball Hall of Fame has inducted one former Arizona player, and the Naismith Memorial Basketball Hall of Fame has enshrined three.
 Former Wildcats head coach have also been inducted into the College Basketball Hall of Fame.